 - The driver's breach was a substantial factor in causing the victim's injuries.2

-Duty of care requires a driver to use reasonable caution and watch out for others when operating a vehicle on the road.
+The duty of care requires a driver to use reasonable caution and watch out for others when operating a vehicle on the road.
 This also applies to truck drivers.
 The duty of care for driving in California requires the driver to:

 - Use reasonable care when operating the vehicle;